What are Financial Derivatives and How Do They Work?

 Types of Products

-There are many different derivative financial instruments which can be used for different purposes.
-The majority of the market is made up of tailored "over-the-counter" (OTC) derivatives, such as Contracts for Difference (CFDs), but there are also derivatives which are standardised and sold on exchanges, such as futures contracts.
+Many different types of financial derivative instruments can be used for different purposes.
+The majority of the financial derivative market is made up of tailored "over-the-counter" (OTC) derivatives, such as Contracts For Difference (CFDs), but there are also derivatives that are standardised and sold on exchanges, such as futures contracts.

 Since over-the-counter derivatives are traded between two individual private parties, there is a counterparty risk involved in their use.
 For example, if one of the parties went bankrupt before the contract was settled, they would be unable to fulfil their obligations to the other party.

-On the list of financial derivatives, there are various options in financial derivatives available to traders.
+On the list of different types of financial derivatives, there are various choices available to traders.
 The main ones are:

 - Futures contracts